It’s never too late to have a happy childhood.

 The real culprit here is a lack of awareness for oneself and one’s actions.

 How to Re-Parent Your Inner Child

 Sitting on that lonely bench staring at the blue and yellow flyer, I realized something.
-Our parents or guardians may have not fulfilled all our needs, or any of our needs, but we can.
+Our parents or guardians may not have fulfilled all our needs or any of our needs, but we can.
 The concept is strange, even foreign to us, but we can be our own parents.
 Not only that, but we can actually re-parent ourselves if we put in enough time and effort.